Dominum Deum Nostrum Papam: Consistency with Catholic Doctrine

-"It is quite clearly shown that the pontiff cannot be bound by the secular power, which is evidently called God by the pious prince Constantine, since it is evident that even God cannot be judged by men"Thus the gloss was said by some to be consistent with the body of canon law in the Decretum Gratiani including multiple editions at the Biblioteca Apostolica Vaticana.
+"It is quite clearly shown that the pontiff cannot be bound by the secular power, which is evidently called God by the pious prince Constantine, since it is evident that even God cannot be judged by men"Thus the gloss was recognized by some to be consistent with the body of canon law in the Decretum Gratiani including multiple editions at the Biblioteca Apostolica Vaticana.

 Catholic Denials

 Various Blogs and websites have responded either denying the existence of the phrase in the original (Vat.lat.1397) manuscript or attempting to downplay the authority of the canonists interpretation of canon law.